JoanGinard/Multilayer_MS/README.md

 6. **Separate_layers_results.ipynb** --> Notebook to apply machine learning models to graph measurements from "Separate_layers.Rmd"
 7. **Mutilayer_network_results.ipynb** --> Almost same notebook as (6) but applying models to single and mutlilayer mesaurements of a multilayer network (From "Single_Layer_Measurements.Rmd" and "Multiple_Layer_Measurements.Rmd")

-## HTML files
+## HTML folder
-Files corresponding to outputs of R markdowns and jupyter notebooks
+HTML Files corresponding to outputs of R markdowns and jupyter notebooks